 This short term disability plan provides financial protection for you by paying a portion of your income while you are disabled.
-The amount you receive is based on the amount you earned before your disability began.
+The amount you receive is based on the amount you earned before your disability began and the weekly benefit option that you chose.
 In some cases, you can receive disability payments even if you work while you are disabled.